Awkward conversations: how to start and finish them in style

 1. Keep it short

 Keep the conversation short.
-Start off the awkward conversation by explaining what it is you want to tell them (prepare this), but don’t ramble.
-Be concise, and clear about what the issue is, how you feel about it, and what you’d like to achieve by having this conversation.
+Start the awkward conversation by explaining what you want to tell them (prepare this), but don’t ramble.
+Be concise and clear about the issue, how you feel about it, and what you’d like to achieve by having this conversation.
 Then, let them speak.

 2. Listen actively